AyushShrivastava14/Weather-App/README.md

 # Weather-App
-A simple weather app using Weather API
+A simple weather app using Weather API from <a>https://openweathermap.org/api</a>
 <br/>
 Made By : Ayush Shrivastava